Del Wilber: Manager, scout and coach

 Wilber managed in minor league baseball both during his playing career and after it ended.
 He led the Cardinals' Houston Buffaloes Double-A farm club as a catcher-manager in 1949.
 Then, after hanging up his catching gear, he managed at the Triple-A level with the Louisville Colonels, Houston Buffs of the American Association, Charleston Senators, Tacoma Twins, Denver Bears and Spokane Indians.
 He skippered affiliates of the Baltimore Orioles, both the original and expansion editions of the Washington Senators, and the Senators' current incarnations as the Minnesota Twins and Texas Rangers.

 His one-game stint as skipper of the 1973 Texas Rangers—as interim pilot between Whitey Herzog and Billy Martin on September 7, he won his only game as manager, 10–8 against the future world champion Oakland Athletics—occurred after Wilber led the Rangers' Spokane affiliate to the 1973 championship of the Pacific Coast League, one of three league titles in his minor-league resume.
 Wilber was a coach for the 1955–56 White Sox and the 1970 Senators, serving under former teammates Marty Marion and Ted Williams.
 He also scouted for the Orioles, Twins, Athletics, Cincinnati Reds and Detroit Tigers.
 He died in St. Petersburg, Florida at the age of 83.

 Wilber's son, Rick, is a writer, editor, and teacher.
-His two other sons, Del Wilber Jr. (Philadelphia Phillies) and Bob Wilber (Detroit Tigers and Oakland A's) both played professional minor league baseball and Bob Wilber followed in his father's footsteps as a scout (Toronto Blue Jays) after his playing days.
-His grandson Del Quentin Wilber is a journalist.
+His two other sons, Del Wilber Jr. (Philadelphia Phillies) and Bob Wilber (Detroit Tigers and Oakland A's) both played professional minor league baseball.
+Bob Wilber then followed in his father's footsteps as a scout (Toronto Blue Jays) after his playing days.
+After his baseball career, Bob Wilber worked in international sports marketing, was chief executive (GM) of three different professional indoor soccer franchises (St. Louis Storm, Kansas City Attack, and Indianapolis Twisters).
+He also spent 20 years in professional drag racing as a PR rep and manager for Nitro Funny Car driver Del Worsham (12 years) and Nitro Funny Car driver Tim Wilkerson (8 years.)
+He is now an author with multiple best-selling books to his credit.
+Del Wilber's grandson Del Quentin Wilber is a journalist and also a best-selling author.